Kanangnut/top-th-youtubers-2024/README.md

 | Figma | Designing the wireframe/mockup of the dashboard |
 | GitHub | Hosting the project documentation and version control |

+# Development

+## Pseudocode

+What's the general approach in creating this solution from start to finish?

+- Get the data
+- Explore the data
+- Load the data into SQL Server
+- Clean the data with SQL
+- Test the data with SQL
+- Visualize the data in Power BI
+- Generate the findings based on the insights
+- Write the documentation + commentary
+- Publish the data to GitHub

+## Data exploration

+This is the stage where we examine the data for errors, inconsistencies, bugs, and unusual or corrupted characters.
+Initial Observations:

+- There are at least four columns that contain the data needed for this analysis.
+This suggests we have all the necessary information from the file without needing to contact the client for additional data.
+- The first column contains channel IDs, separated by the @ symbol.
+We need to extract the channel names from this column.
+- Some cells and header names are in a different language.
+We need to confirm if these columns are necessary and address them accordingly.
+- There is more data than we need, so some columns will need to be removed.